Part of the Chemical Proteomics and Proteogenomics unit

 The user could choose different levels of services, summarized below:

-The facility can also be engaged with Collaborative research, meaning that the facility is part of a grant application together with the collaborator(s) and all costs are already defined and given upfront of the analysis after grant approval.
+The unit can also be engaged with Collaborative research, meaning that the unit is part of a grant application together with the collaborator(s) and all costs are already defined and given upfront of the analysis after grant approval.

 Chemical Proteomics, MBB